Home » Symptoms » Dog Symptoms A-Z » Oozing Skin Lesions

 Typical accompanying symptoms

-- Redness: The affected skin areas are often clearly reddened, indicating skin inflammation.
+- Redness: The affected skin areas are often clearly reddened, indicating inflammation.
 This redness is usually the first sign of a problem.

 - Itching: Dogs show frequent scratching, licking, or biting at the affected areas, which can worsen the condition.